 - In Toy Story 3, Bonnie's mother gently strokes her daughter's hair before she steps up to Andy to accept his toys.

-- After the curse is broken, Belle sort of brushes his hair so she can better see his face, before they kiss.
+- After the curse is broken, Belle sort of brushes Beast's hair so she can better see his face, before they kiss.

 - In Gran Torino, Clint Eastwood pats the head of a child in a Hmong household as a gesture of kindness; the family of the child is shocked by this due to their cultural differences.

 - Plot-relevant in Definitely, Maybe, as recognizing the gesture is how Maya works out which of the women in the story is her mother.